Philip Payton

-Philip John Payton is a British-Australian historian and emeritus professor of Cornish and Australian studies.
+Philip John Payton (born 1953) is a British-Australian historian and emeritus professor of Cornish and Australian studies.
 Payton is also Vice-President of the British Australian Studies Association at the University of Exeter and formerly director of the Institute of Cornish Studies based at Tremough, just outside Penryn, Cornwall.
 An Australian citizen, he is professor of history at Flinders University in Adelaide, South Australia.

 Birth and education

 He was born in 1953 in Sussex.
 His mother was Cornish, from the Helston area.
 His father was a merchant seaman, then businessman and academic.
 Payton spent much of his childhood in Sussex and attended Haywards Heath Grammar School.
 Active in Mebyon Kernow (the Party for Cornwall) as a teenager, he began his writing career in articles on Cornish history and politics in journals such as New Cornwall and Cornish Nation.
 He obtained his first degree from the University of Bristol in 1975 and returned to Australia (where he had lived as a child) to read for a doctorate at the University of Adelaide, choosing as his theme the Cornish in Australia, completing this in 1978.